-Chief Superintendent Justin Burtenshaw, force lead for neighbourhood policing, said: “Neighbourhood Policing Teams work at the heart of our communities.
-Whether it’s an officer patrolling a park following recent reports of anti-social behaviour, or a PCSO attending a residents’ meeting to discuss concerns around drug-dealing, they are working hard to tackle the issues that negatively impact the lives of the people they serve to protect.
+Chief Superintended Justin Burtenshaw, force lead for neighbourhood policing, said: “Neighbourhood Policing Teams work at the heart of our communities.
+Whether it’s an officer patrolling a park following recent reports of anti-social behaviour, or a PCSO attending a residents’ meeting to discuss concerns around drug dealing, they are working hard to tackle the issues that negatively impact the lives of the people they serve to protect.

-To read more about week of action, please visit our website here.
+To read more about the week of action, please visit our website here

-Contrary to popular belief, in Sussex there is almost just as many men who fell victim of this fraud type as women.
+Contrary to popular belief, in Sussex there is almost just as many men who fell victim of this type of fraud as women.